 - Chocolate Ganache

 - 1 / 4 cup mini chocolate chips

 Preheat oven to 350 degrees.
 Trace and cut out parchment paper to line the bottoms of two 8 – inch cake pans.
 Set aside.

 In a stand mixer or a large mixing bowl, cream butter for 2 minutes until light in color and fluffy.
 Add granulated sugar and mix for approximately 3-4 minutes or until creamy.
 Add in eggs, one at a time, incorporating after each addition.
 Set aside.

 In a medium mixing bowl, whisk together cake flour, cocoa powder, baking powder and salt.

 Starting with your dry ingredient mixture, begin alternating additions of dry ingredients and milk to the large mixing bowl.
 You should begin by adding 1/3 of your dry ingredient mixture and follow by adding 1/2 of your milk.
 Repeat these additions, mixing after each until just incorporated.
 Avoid over mixing.

 Divide the cake batter equally between each of your cake pans.
 Place in the oven and bake for 25-35 minutes (a dark cake pan will requirer the shorter cook time while a lighter colored cake pan will require the longer cook time) or until an inserted toothpick comes out clean.

 Remove the cakes from the cake pans and place on a wire rack to let cool completely.
-To cool quicker, I suggest placing the layers into the fridge.

 In a large mixing bowl, use a mixer to beat butter until light and fluffy.
 Add in peanut butter and beat again until fully incorporated.
 Slowly begin to add in your powdered sugar, adding approximately one cup at a time.
 Begin adding in your heavy cream when the buttercream becomes too thick to beat and continue to mix until the buttercream is fully combined.